What can I do with a Family and Child Studies (FCST) degree?

 Bring a course description or syllabus from your former college to the department office, UN # 4144.
 Fill out the "Undergraduate Credit Adjustment" form and leave both the form and the course description or syllabus with the Department Administrator, Ms. Shannon Bellum.
 Allow 1-2 weeks for course review to be conducted.

 What if NEST indicates that I need to have certain prerequisite course/s?

 You will need to first complete those pre-requisites before you take the course.
 Your FCST faculty advisor can help you plan in advance so that you get pre-requisites out of the way early.

 In rare instances, students have completed the pre-requisites elsewhere.
 In these cases, email your override request to FCSTregister@mail.montclair.edu.

 What about courses which indicate "Departmental permission" is needed?

 Courses which indicate "Departmental permission" are usually being run for a select group of students.
-If you are one of theses students, you will have been contacted by our Departmental Administrator, Ms. Shannon Bellum regarding instructions for registration.
-If you believe you should have been contacted by her regarding course permission, but were not, email email@example.com.
+If you are one of these students, you will have been contacted by our Departmental Administrator, Ms. Shannon Bellum regarding instructions for registration.
+If you believe you should have been contacted by her regarding course permission, but were not, email firstname.lastname@example.org.

 Your request is thoroughly reviewed.
 Your academic progress is examined, and any personal issues that have a bearing on your schedule are also considered.
 Realize only a very small amount of overloads are granted each semester, and there are some courses where it isn't possible to overload at all.